 The Civic Warrior Fund was established to mark the 20th Anniversary of SWCOS and acknowledge the retirement of SWCOS Director Dick Cook after eighteen years of leadership.
 Dick's vision for the Civic Warriors Fund was to provide support for field instructors and students in unique field placement to significantly improve an issue or need in Baltimore.
-The Fund is endowed and supports student stipends, faculty field placement supervisors, and student professional development related to the field couples who receive public benefits through the Department of Social Services
+The Fund is endowed and supports student stipends, faculty field placement supervisors, and student professional development related to the field placement.

-Additional contributions to the Civic Warrior Fund can be made by sending a check to UMBF, Inc./Civic Warrior Fund, Attention: Sarah Wise, 525 W. Redwood Street, Baltimore, MD 21201 or online at www.ssw.umaryland.edu/giving, "fund: Other," "description: Civic Warrior Fund.
+Additional contributions to the Civic Warrior Fund can be made by sending a check to UMBF, Inc./ Civic Warrior Fund, Attention: Sarah Wise, 525 W. Redwood Street, Baltimore, MD 21201 or online at www.ssw.umaryland.edu/giving, "fund: Other," "description: Civic Warrior Fund."